ajit-dherange/ToDoApp_UI/README.md

 ```
 2. Build the Docker image: Use the docker build command to build the Docker image.
 Make sure you're in the same directory as the Dockerfile.
 ```
-docker build -t your-image-name .
+$ docker build -t your-image-name .

 Replace your-image-name with the name you want for your image.
+EX: docker build -t todoapp .
 The . at the end specifies the current directory as the build context.
 If your Dockerfile is located elsewhere, replace . with the appropriate path.
 ```
 3. Verify the image: Once the build is complete, you can check if the image was created successfully using the docker images command: